Avoid Fair Housing Pitfalls as a Texas Landlord

 You’ll hear a lot of “common sense” tips that are actually risk magnets:

 • “Just pick who you feel best about.”
-(Inconsistent criteria)
+That creates inconsistent criteria.

-• “Ask if they’re married / have kids / where they’re from.”
-(Irrelevant personal questions)
+• “Ask if they’re married, have kids, or where they’re from.”
+Those are irrelevant personal questions.

 • “No pets means no animals, period.”
-(Assistance animal process ignored)
+That ignores the assistance animal process.

 • “Put ‘perfect for singles’ in the ad.”
-(Signals preference)
+That signals preference.

 • “Tell them it’s a quiet neighborhood with the right kind of people.”
-(Subjective, easily misinterpreted)
+That is subjective and easy to misread.

 If you want a practical starting point, tighten these areas first: